The Board of Commissioners

 On 1st July 2023 Brian was appointed CEO of Poole Harbour Commissioners and retains statutory role of Harbour Master until 1st September 2023.

-Brian is a Council Member of the British Ports Association, formerly the Vice President of the UK Habour Masters Association, Younger Brethren of Trinity House and Fellow of the Nautical Institute.
+Brian is a Council Member of the British Ports Association, formerly the Vice President of the UK Harbour Masters Association, Younger Brethren of Trinity House and Fellow of the Nautical Institute.

 Commissioner